 You will need gather the right equipment to make your leaf pickup business a success.

 - A rake (preferably at least two rakes).
-Even if you’re collecting leaves solo, it’s a good idea to have at least two rakes on hand, just in case one rake breaks during a more difficult leaf pickup job.
+Even if you’re raking leaves solo, it’s a good idea to have at least two rakes on hand, just in case one rake breaks during a more difficult leaf pickup job.

 - Leaf bags: Look for biodegradable and compostable bags.